shopsys/shopsys/docs/functional/product-visibility-and-exclude-from-sale.md

 # Product Visibility and Exclude from Sale
 This article describes visibility of products and what can make product invisible.

-## Visibility of products
-If the product is not visible on the eshop, then you will see the 404 error page when you will enter its URL.
-The invisible product is not reachable within the eshop at all.
-This actually means the product is not displayed in product overview, search results, filtering and is not generated to XML feeds.

 ## Product states
 **Visible product** - is displayed on the Front-end of the e-shop in products overview, search results, XML feeds etc.